sathiyaraj-sridhar/redis-cluster/docs/dev-environment.md

 ## Prerequisites

 - Ensure you installed Docker on your machine.
 If not, please follow Docker's official documentation.[^1]
-- Ensure you cloned our repository.
+- Ensure you cloned the repository.

 ## Overview